 - Competitors must run at their entered height

-- Height change would only occur once either higher to lower, or
+- Height change would only occur once either higher to lower, or lower to higher

 - Lower Height Option hurdle heights must be as follows:

 - Small 25cm, Medium 35cm and Large 55cm

 - All other equipment to be set as defined in the 'H' Regulations